mazur/advent-of-code-2024/README.md

 - Lastly, when suggesting authors it just started adding in random names of other people.
 - Today I went from intigued to worried.
 - I'm not sure AI saved me any time today - probably would have been quicker without it.

+### Day 02
+- Working with AI can be stressful and confusing - it just adds code that I need to spend figuring out.
+- It does give some clever solutions to specific problems.
+Like using Math.sign to check the direction of the change.
+- It's helpful in refactoring simple code like tests in bulk.
+- Overall, I'm slightly frustrated.
+Still would have been quicker to do it manually; we are both learning.